-As Gary Vaynerchuk asks, “What’s the ROI of your mother?”
+“What’s the ROI of your mother?
 Your mother raised you, believed in you, nurtured and encouraged you.
 Your mother helped you become who you are today, and perhaps much of your success today can be traced back to your mother.
-So what’s her ROI?
+So, what’s her ROI?
 It’s everything.
-It’s priceless.
+It’s priceless.”

 Return on engagement

 How can you measure social media success from a key performance point-of-view?
-We call it “Return on Engagement”, or ROE.
+It’s called “Return on Engagement”, or ROE.
 ROE is a measure not of cash returns but of the value that grows over time through relationships, viral exposure and loyalty.

 Return on Engagement, while difficult to measure at a granular level is more quantifiable when looking at the big picture.
 For instance, you may find that a robust social presence can be mapped to your top line sales volume.
-One of our recent clients tells us that after our first year of building their social presence, their sales grew 30%—as other companies in their category faltered.
+One of our recent clients tells us that after our first year of building their social presence, their sales grew 30% — as other companies in their category faltered.
 They attribute nearly all that sales gain to their social efforts.
-Nothing else had changed–they merely added intensive social community building to the mix, which led to increased engagement, loyalty, and visibility across their networks (and their friend’s networks).
-Needless to say, social media has since became their most important communications activity.
+Nothing else had changed – they merely added intensive social community building to the mix, which led to increased engagement, loyalty, and visibility across their networks (and their friend’s networks).
+Needless to say, social media has since become their most important communications activity.